Can contact Lenses Correct Presbyopia?

-Do you know 40 somethings who complain about the fine print?
+Are you 40-something and complain about the fine print?
 Are they having trouble reading between the lines?
-Too stubborn to seek help for their vision problems?
-Don't want to succumb to the half-size bifocals?
+Unsure if your vision is getting worse?
+Don't want to succumb to the half-size bifocals or reading glasses?

-Presbyopia is becoming an increasingly common problem in the contemporary world - as populations age then an increasing percentage of the population will experience difficulties in reading small print.
+Presbyopia is becoming an increasingly common problem in the contemporary world affecting over a billion people worldwide- as populations age then an increasing percentage of the population will experience difficulties in reading small print.

 Fortunately, advances in contact lenses and lens care technology over the last 10 years have revolutionized the way '40 Somethings' are dealing with presbyopia and vision correction.

 Multifocal contact lenses now come in Dailies i.e Dailies Aquacomfort Plus multifocal or 1 Day Acuvue Multifocal, in monthly formats i.e Biofinity Multifocal or even multifocal lenses you can wear overnight for example Purevision Multifocal.

 Whether the problem is reading a newspaper or seeing a street sign, many 40 Somethings are finding that contact lenses offer a more convenient and aesthetically pleasing means of vision correction.
 Furthermore, contact lenses don't get in the way of an active lifestyle.
 They allow wearers to maintain complete peripheral vision, they don't steam up, and best of all, they don't change your natural appearance unless you want them to.

 If you are a 40something with the onset of presbyopia and you are already shortsighted, longsighted or have astigmatism doesn't mean you are destined to wear reading glasses, Varifocal contact lenses can deal with all these issues whilst still not letting the world know you need glasses.

 How Is Presbyopia Treated?

 There are several options available to treat or correct presbyopia

 1. Eye GlassesThere are various options for glasses